 4. Give all your veg a stir and leave it soften for around 5 mins whilst you boil the kettle :).

 5. With boiling water, dissolve your stock cube with 300 ml water and add to the pan.
 Top up the pan with an extra 300 ml boiling water.
 Add your pepper and stir.
+Speed up this process with a hot water dispenser.

 6. Bring your soup to the boil and then leave to simmer for around 30 mins.